-Whether you have a cellist, a bassoonist, a jazz drummer or operatic tenor, serious musicians look for undergraduate and grad schools with top-notch music programs.
-And just as universities are divided into tiers, with the Berkeleys and Yales of the world at the top, and less competitive schools lower down, the stratification of music schools is even more extreme, with the best conservatories in the country nestled at the top of the pyramid.
+Whether you're a cellist, a bassoonist, a jazz drummer or operatic tenor, serious musicians look for undergraduate and grad schools with top-notch music programs.
+And just as universities are divided into tiers, with the Berkeley and Yales of the world at the top, and less competitive schools lower down, the stratification of music schools is even more extreme, with the best conservatories in the country nestled at the top of the pyramid.

-But for many musicians, the better fit is a conservatory on a college campus, or a university with a top-ranked music department (For more on those differences, check out this article on the college vs. conservatory debate.)
-Like a conservatory, the best of these music schools require auditions, concert and recital resumes and a very different application process from the typical college admissions experience.
+But for many musicians, the better fit is a conservatory on a college campus or a university with a top-ranked music department.
+Like a conservatory, the best of these music schools require auditions, concert and recital resumes, and a very different application process from the typical college admissions experience.

-The key lies in finding a music school that fits the musician's skills, commitment and passion.
+- The key lies in finding a music school that fits the musician's skills, commitment, and passion.
 Every major university has a music program, but the colleges on the following pages represent some of the best music programs in the East.
-Turn the page to get started, or use the quick links below.

-New York doesn't have the monopoly on stellar music programs, of course.
+New York doesn't have a monopoly on stellar music programs, of course.
 Musicians will want to check out these New England universities too:

-- Longy School of Music: The Boston area is home to several, prestigious conservatories, including Boston, New England and Berklee.
-But the city's universities boast excellent music programs too and Longy is particularly well-regarded.
+- Longy School of Music: The Boston area is home to several, prestigious conservatories, including Boston, New England, and Berklee.
+But the city's universities boast excellent music programs too, and Longy is particularly well-regarded.
 Founded in 1915, the Longy School of Music merged with Bard College in 2011.
 Though Bard is located in Annadale-on-Hudson, New York, Longy remains a stand-alone conservatory in Cambridge, Massachusetts.
-This is a small school with around 50 undergraduates and some 180 graduate students who study the full range of music performance, including early music, new music, opera, composition, Dalcroze eurhythmics, and jazz, which is the heart of their Modern American Music Department (MAM).
+It is a small school with around 50 undergraduates and some 180 graduate students who study the full range of music performance, including early music, new music, opera, composition, Dalcroze eurhythmics, and jazz, which is the heart of their Modern American Music Department (MAM)

-- Yale School of Music: You'll find high-level music departments at all the Ivy League schools, but Yale's program is noteworthy as a niche school, a good fit for a very specific subset of scholarly musicians.
+- Yale School of Music: You'll find high-level music departments at all the Ivy League schools, but Yale's program is noteworthy as a niche school and a good fit for a very specific subset of scholarly musicians.
 Undergraduates can pursue a music degree or join one of the university's many ensembles, which range from the music school's Philharmonia Orchestra to the legendary, extra-curricular Whiffenpoofs.
-But it's the graduate school that's considered top notch with Ph.D degrees in music history, music theory and ethnomusicology - fields for musicians who want to purse the academic and research sides of the arts.
+But it's the graduate school that's considered top-notch with Ph.D. degrees in music history, music theory, and ethnomusicology - fields for musicians who want to pursue the academic and research sides of the arts.

 - Oberlin Conservatory of Music: This conservatory, which is part of Oberlin College, near Cleveland, Ohio, is the nation's oldest, but that's not its only claim to fame.
 Its collection of 1,500 musical instruments includes 207 pianos and its students - who are mostly undergrads - have 150 practice rooms and five concert halls at their disposal.
 Admission is highly competitive - and, like Eastman, one can apply to the conservatory only, via the Unified App, or do a dual degree program with the university.
 (And if you're interested in this part of the country, be sure to check out the other top Midwestern music schools.)